jasonk000/nimbpf/README.md

 This fetches a uint64 value from a BPF map.
 The map name should be a string that matches the name in the bcc code.
 The key can be a pointer to any type such as a culong or a normal nim object (aka struct).
+Obviously, it should map to the same type as whatever bcc code was written.

 ### Teardown